 parent plus one significant other

 - Pediatrics Unit/patients under 18 – One parent or guardian

 Exceptions that require approval for visitation outside of visiting hours

 - Family members may participate in care planning meetings when required.

 - Patients who have transitioned to comfort care.

 - Patients with disruptive behavior whose family member is key to their care

-may have one visitor.
+may have one visitor overnight.